nomadicpeople/linux_tutorial/docs/07-Storage-in-Linux/01-Storage-Basics.md

 # DISK'S & PARTITIONS

-- Take me to the [Tutorial](https://kodekloud.com/courses/873064/lectures/17074601)

-- In this lecture we will learn about Disk Partitions.
+- In this section we will learn about Disk Partitions.
 - We will look at the File Systems such as EXT series and NFS.
 - External Storage Devices such as DAS,NAS, and SAN.
 - LVM in Action.